tialaramex/realistic/README.md

 ## Unfinished

-This library is incomplete, features which were whole and useful in the Java API described in the paper are unfinished or partial here.
+This library is incomplete, some features which were whole and useful in the Java API described in the paper are unfinished or partial here.

 ## Unfaithful